Dr. Patricia M. Thornton

 My research centers on the interactions between state and social forces-- including institutions, practices and networks— in China over time.
 In Disciplining the State: Virtue, Violence and State-making in Modern China (2007), I argued that the process of state-making in China has been driven by normative and normalizing goals, aiming not only to impose a particular moral order on society, but also to make the presence of the state at the center of that totalizing vision appear both natural and necessary.
 At the same time, in the Chinese case, periodic expansions of the state apparatus were curbed by a conservative calculus that weighed incremental increases in the size and scope of the administration against the projected costs required to support it.
 The result has been a minimalist state that relies upon the intermittent mobilization of social forces to realize a range of ambitious goals.
 For Identity Matters: Ethnic and Sectarian Conflict (2007), a cross-disciplinary volume that I co-edited, I worked with an international group of Fulbright New Century Scholars seeking to, in the words of Charles Tilly, “get identity right” by exploring the relationships between collective identity and conflict through a variety of case studies.

 My current research examines the efforts of the Chinese state to govern through the realm of culture, and to manage consumption over time.
 I was awareded a 2011-12 British Academy Mid-Career Fellowship to begin work on two manuscripts: one, a monograph on the enduring impact of the Chinese Cultural Revolution, the political transformation of the Chinese Communist Party, and the rise of the New Left; and a second monograph on state policies of cultural transformation from the late Mao era to the present.
-The former, currently entitled Seeing Red: The People’s Cultural Revolution and China’s Crisis of Representation, is in the final stages of preparation for submission in December 2013.
-In addition, Vivienne Shue and I are completing work on a co-edited volume, building upon a 2012 conference held at the University of Oxford, with the working title, Power in the Making: Governing and ‘Being Governed’ in Contemporary China.
+The former, currently entitled Seeing Red: The People’s Cultural Revolution and China’s Crisis of Representation, is in the final stages of preparation for submission in 2016.
+Along with Chris Berry (King's College) and Sun Peidong (Fudan University), I have co-edited a special issue of The China Quarterly (forthcoming in 2016) on the living legacies of the Cultural Revolution, which will also be appearing as a volume published by SOAS Press.
+In addition, Vivienne Shue and I have completed work on a co-edited volume, building upon a 2012 conference held at the University of Oxford, with the working title, To Govern China:Evolving Practices of Power, currently under submission.

 I have recently published articles on grassroots Party-building in the non-publicly owned sector of the economy and among NGOs, contemporary urban geographies of power and consumption in Beijing, and the shifting practices of "making public opinion" (造舆论) under reform (see Selected Publications for detailed abstracts and links).
 In 2010, I was awarded a British Academy Small Research Grant for “Knots of Ungovernability: Mapping Popular Protest in China Across Space and Time,” for which I developed a set of animated time-series maps using GIS [Geographic Information Systems] software to record patterns of clustering and diffusion for incidents of collective unrest.
 I continue to research urban geographies and practices of power in China, the problem of representation in authoritarian regimes, and the challenge posed by exceptionalism to comparative politics and comparative research.